Pathfinder 2e - Practical Guide to Wild Shape

 If you take on a battle form with a polymorph spell, the special statistics can be adjusted only by circumstance bonuses, status bonuses, and penalties.

 There are three types of bonuses, and item bonuses are left out.
-This means that items which boost your AC, your attacks, etc. won't apply.
-This includes options like Handwraps of Mighty Blows which would otherwise seem like obviously good options, as well items like armor.
+This means that items which boost your AC, your attacks, etc. generally won't apply (Wild Shape creates at least one exception: using your own attack bonus rather than the one provided by your Wild Shape form).
+This includes options like Handwraps of Mighty Blows (though they still apply if you use your own attack bonus if you're using Wild Shape.
+Other effects don't share the exception to this general rule.) which would otherwise seem like obviously good options, as well items like armor.
 Even if someone puts armor on you after you change forms, as-written you don't benefit from your armor's item bonus to AC.

 Unless otherwise noted, the battle form prevents you from casting spells, speaking, and using most manipulate actions that require hands.
 (If there’s doubt about whether you can use an action, the GM decides.)